FerrisChi/VoiceSearch2RWM/README.md

 1. Install Anaconda, Miniconda or Miniforge.
 2. Create an environment with python version `3.12`.
 3. Install packages and libraries needed.
-   1. Make sure `portaudio ffmpeg libsndfile` are installed in the system.

    2. Install python packages using pip or pip3.
         ```
         pip install transformers sentence-transformers torch torchvision torchaudio "python-socketio<5" soundfile pydub